isomerpages/moe-anglicanhigh/_partners/Anglican House/Services.md

 *   Only applicable for Secondary School and JC boarders who are on long term- stay.
 *   Laundry service is provided every alternate day, three times per week.
 *   Each boarder is allowed to wash a maximum of 28 pieces per week.
-*   Items that can be washed: shirts, skirts, pants, bed sheets, towels, underwear (for male students only).
+*   Items that can be washed: shirts, skirts, pants, bed sheets, towels.
-*   Washing machine is available in the hostel but **no boarder is allowed to use it after 11pm**.
+*   Washing machine is available in the hostel but&nbsp;**no boarder is allowed to use it after 11pm**.